ArchieNshindano/File-Organiser/README.md

 # File-Organiser
-For organising files on desktop
+For organising files in the downloads and desktop directory